uashogeschoolutrecht/SEAA/README.md

 Semi-automatic anonimisation (SEAA) algorithm of the HU University of Applied Sciences Utrecht.

 ## Summary
 Open answers (an answer given to an open question) can contain privacy-related data.
-Currently, the most used method of anonimisation at the HU is to do this by hand, or to simply not anonimise.
+Currently, the most used method of anonimisation at the HU is to do this by hand, to use non-anonimised data, or simple not use the data at all.
 The SEAA algorithm uses privacy-by-design as a fundamental principle: always make sure your data does not contain any privacy-related information.
 Using SEAA on your open answer data you can quickly identify which answers might contain privacy-related data and which answer do not.
 The answers that SEAA flags as 'might contain privacy-related data' can then be manually reviewed.

 ## How does SEAA work?